 - The soil should be loosened to a depth of at least 12-inches for annuals and 18-inches for perennials.

 - Smooth the soil with a ground rake.

 - Plant the flowers at the same soil level as they were in the container.

 - Each year add more organic matter to the soil, or top a bed each year with a 2-inch layer of compost.

-Mulch the garden bed with 1 to 3 inches of aged wood chips, bark, grass clippings, pine needles or any other organic mulch to suppress weeds, conserve moisture and prevent soil-borne diseases.
+After planting flowers, mulch the garden bed with 1- to 3-inches of aged wood chips, bark, grass clippings, pine needles or any other organic mulch to suppress weeds, conserve moisture and prevent soil-borne diseases.